Back

 Step 1: Find the least common denominator.

-There are two ways that we can find the common denominator: skip counting using multiples or by factoring each denominator.
-For this example, we will use multiples:
+There are two ways to find the common denominator: skip counting using multiples or by factoring each denominator.
+For this example, use multiples:

-Then multiply the numerator and the denominator by \(2\):
+Multiply the numerator and the denominator by 2:

 )